 Depending on the situation, these responsibilities might be assigned to different individuals, but in each case, responsibilities should remain clear.
 For example, for routine referrals, the family doctor may be best placed to provide information about the individual characteristics of the patient and in this case the responsibility as referrer is clear.
 The justification of the procedure will be made in the imaging department, often by the radiologist or nuclear medicine specialist who will take on the role of practitioner.
-In other situations, the family doctor might refer a patient to another specialists (eg a cardiologist), who undertakes an additional examination of the patient and decides that a specific radiological procedure is justified.
+In other situations, the family doctor might refer a patient to another specialist (e.g. a cardiologist), who undertakes an additional examination of the patient and decides that a specific radiological procedure is justified.
 In this case, the cardiologist acts as referrer and practitioner.

 As stated previously, the justification process should be completed prior to the exposure taking place.
 In daily routine under the conditions provided by a specific healthcare system, the radiologist or nuclear medicine specialist may not be able to consider every request for an imaging procedure.
 In such cases, the undertaking must develop procedures to ensure that the requirements around the justification process are still fulfilled but these must be within the framework allowed by national legislation.
-If this states that the referring clinician might be responsible to some degree for justification, then it would be possible for the local procedures to reflect this, but the situations for which these apply must be agreed and the associated responsibility clear.
-For a specific set of examinations defined in local procedures, the regulator may define even further going legal systems, including other specified competent healthcare professionals.
-In any case, the professional justifying the individual medical exposure must be adequately trained to ensure the standard of care is equivalent to that provided by a radiologist or nuclear medicine specialist.
+If this states that the referring clinician might be responsible to some degree for justification, then it would be possible for the local procedures to reflect this.
+Alternatively, the national legal framework may allow justification to be carried out by other competent healthcare professionals.
+In both cases, there should be local agreement on the situations or examinations where these arrangements apply and these should be clear to all involved and in every case, the professional justifying the individual medical exposure must be adequately trained to ensure the standard of care is equivalent to that provided by a radiologist or nuclear medicine specialist.